Cellucor

 Cellucor is an American sports nutrition brand, specializing in dietary supplements, bodybuilding supplements, and energy drinks.

-The brand is wholly owned by Nutrabolt, an independently owned sports nutrition company and headquartered in Austin, Texas.
-Cellucor can be found in convenience stores and many specialty, big-box, and online retailers.
+Cellucor's parent company is Nutrabolt, an independently owned private sports nutrition company headquartered in Austin, Texas.

 History

 In 2009, Cellucor launched in GNC.
-In 2011, Cellucor launched their first C4 pre-workout, C4 Extreme, with a "Chrome Series" premium packaging.
+In 2011, Cellucor launched its first C4 pre-workout, C4 Extreme, with "Chrome Series" premium packaging.

-In 2012, Cellucor announced that it would release a number of new supplements, including a thermogenic weight loss supplement, CLK.
-The brand also unveiled its COR-Performance Series, which includes ingredients like branched chain amino acids, creatine, and protein.
+In 2012, Cellucor announced the release of several new supplements, including a thermogenic weight loss supplement, CLK.
+The brand also unveiled its COR-Performance Series, which includes ingredients like branched-chain amino acids, creatine, and protein.

-In 2013, Cellucor had several product launches including the re-launch of its mass building supplement M5 Extreme, called M5 Reloaded; the anabolic supplement P6 Black, a re-formulation; and Alpha Amino, designed to fight muscle breakdown during recovery.
+In 2013, Cellucor had several product launches, including the re-launch of its mass building supplement M5 Extreme, called M5 Reloaded; the anabolic supplement P6 Black, a re-formulation; and Alpha Amino, designed to fight muscle breakdown during recovery.

-In late 2014, Cellucor launched the fourth-generation "G4 Series" with tweaked formulas of pre-workouts, amino acids, nitric oxide boosters, ready-to-drink beverages, testosterone boosters, and weight loss supplements.
+In late 2014, Cellucor launched the fourth-generation "G4 Series" with updated formulas of pre-workouts, amino acids, nitric oxide boosters, ready-to-drink beverages, testosterone boosters, and weight loss supplements.
 The product list included C4 Original, Alpha Amino, NO3, P6, and SuperHD.
-At the same time, the brand launched C4 Mass, C4 Ripped, C4 50x, and C4 RTD.
+The brand also launched C4 Mass, C4 Ripped, C4 50x, and C4 RTD.

-In the next few years, the C4 line expanded into Costco, Target, and Walmart, with NSF certified products.
+In subsequent years, the C4 line expanded into Costco, Target, and Walmart, with NSF certified products.

 In 2016, Cellucor launched C4 Ultimate, part of a lineup called the C4 iD Series.
-It launched its first carbonated pre-workout energy drink in 2018, called C4 On The Go Carbonated.
+The company launched its first carbonated pre-workout energy drink in 2018, called C4 On The Go Carbonated.

 In 2021, Cellucor partnered with Mars Incorporated to bring flavors based on Starburst and Skittles to the C4 line.

 In March 2022, C4 became the official energy drink of SXSW.

+In April 2024, C4 became the first official energy drink partner of WWE in a multi-year partnership.